AUSoft-Kassel/tetris/README.md

 developing these graphic assets is not part of the profession "Fachinformatik" and therefore of no benefit at all to our students.

-Buuuuut ....
-I discovered a tutorial ("how to program Tetris in Flutter") and that looked so incredibly shitty, that I accepted the challenge to make a better Tetris, without any ambitions to make it more beautiful than a game you can download for free in the app store.
+Buuuuut .... some students liked the idea and I accepted the challenge to make a decent Tetris clone, without any ambitions to make it more beautiful than a game you can download for free in the app store.
 Plus, Tetris is quite a nice option to talk about object oriented design because it is truly a game of objects ("falling from the sky, consisting of other objects, stopping to move when hitting an object and so on).